nopara73/ZeroLink/README.md

 The cost of the Sybil attack at $1 transaction fees is `1.2 * number of sybils * $1`.
 If the number of sybils is 100 and the denomination is one bitcoin, the Tumbler must first predivide 100btc into 100 one btc outputs, which is about `$1*(100*0.2)`= $20, wait until the transaction confirms, then it must pay the CoinJoin fees, which is about $100, so the cost of this attack is $120 per round.
 This pattern can be noticed by the post-mix wallet.
 In this case the post mix wallet MAY require re-mixing the coins.

 There are various other ways to address Tumbler Sybil attacks in expense of the complexity of pre-mix wallet implementations.
-Defending Sybil attack should be an interest of future research.
+Defending Sybil attacks should be an interest of future research.

 ### F. General schema